Ondrej-Richtr/todolist/README.md

 # todolist
-Simple TO-DO list for your terminal
+Terminal based TO-DO list

+strictly for my usage and anyone who dares to try it